New Bongaigaon–Guwahati section: Early developments within Assam

 The Assam Railway and Trading Company played a pioneering role in laying railway tracks in Assam.
-The first railway line in Assam, 15 miles long, was laid in 1882 between Amolapatty, Dibrugarh and Dinjam Stream for transportation of tea.
-It was extended up to Makum collieries at Margherita in 1884.
-The company also established the first passenger railway – Dibru Sadiya Railway.
+The Assam Railway and Trading Company Limited was incorporated in 1881.
+The first metre-gauge locomotive was put into service in Assam in 1882.
+The 64-kilometre (40 mi)-long line from Dibrugarh steamer ghat to Makum was opened to passenger traffic on 16 July 1883.
+The objective of opening an isolated railway in upper Assam was to link the tea gardens and coalfields to the steamer ghats.
+In the latter part of the 19th century, the Dibru–Sadiya railway was 149-kilometre (93 mi) long.The 1,000 mm (3 ft 3+3⁄8 in)-wide metre-gauge railway track earlier laid by Assam Bengal Railway from Chittagong to Lumding was extended to Tinsukia on the Dibru–Sadiya line in 1903.

 Assam links pre-independence

 During British rule, rail links from Assam to the rest of India were through the eastern part of Bengal.
 In pre-independence days, there were basically two linkages.
 On the western side, a metre gauge line running via Radhikapur, Biral, Parbatipur, Tista, Gitaldaha and Golokganj connected Fakiragram in Assam with Katihar in Bihar.
 On the eastern side, Assam was linked to Chittagong through the Akhaura–Kulaura–Chhatak line and Akhaura–Laksam–Chittagong line.
 Assam was linked to numerous other towns in the eastern part of Bengal through what is now the Mahisasan-Shahbajpur defunct transit point.
 The eastern line had been constructed in response to the demand of the Assam tea planters for a railway link to Chittagong port.
 Assam Bengal Railway started construction of a railway track on the eastern side of Bengal in 1891.
 A 150 km track between Chittagong and Comilla was opened to traffic in 1895.
 The Comilla-Akhaura-Kulaura-Badarpur section was opened in 1896-1898 and finally extended to Lumding in 1903.
 The Assam Bengal Railway constructed a branch line to Guwahati, connecting the city to the eastern line in 1900.
-During the 1900-1910 period, the Eastern Bengal Railway built the Golakganj-Amingaon branch line, thus connecting the western bank of the Brahmaputra to the western line.

 Apart from the eastern and western lines, there was another link.
 In 1908, Eastern Bengal Railway extended the Kaunia–Dharlla line to Amingaon.
+During the 1900–1910 period, the Eastern Bengal Railway built the Golakganj-Amingaon branch line, thus connecting the western bank of the Brahmaputra to the western line.
+In 1904, The Mariani–Furkating line wa made & it was operated by Jorhat-Provincial Railway.
+In 1937, the British also planned Guwahati-Dhaka line in Meter Gauge which was slated to connect Guwahati with Dewanganj Upazila(Bangladesh) as Dewangaunge was already connected with Dhaka via Mymensingh by a 259-kilometre (161 mi) long Meter Gauge line.
+The 323-kilometre (201 mi) long Railway Guwahati-Dewanganj project was scrapped in 1943-1947 period owing to Second World War, Indian National Army defeating the British & partition of India.